Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-With respect to claim 1, Rulf teaches an apparatus for substance separation using size-exclusion chromatography (abstract), the apparatus comprising: an inlet (item 62) affixed onto a housing (item 64); a conduit (item 18) contained in the housing (figure 1A), wherein the conduit is coupled to the inlet (figure 1A) for receiving a test sample for SEC separation (abstract); and an outlet (item 66) affixed onto the housing (item 64) and coupled to the conduit (figure 1A), wherein a distance between the outlet and the inlet is less than a total length of the conduit (figure 1A, the inlet and outlet are closer than the total length of the column).
+With respect to claim 1, Rulf teaches an apparatus for substance separation using size-exclusion chromatography (SEC) (abstract), the apparatus comprising: a body (item 18) forming a conduit for enclosing a resin composite for the substance separation using SEC (Fig. 1A, the chromatography column defines a fluid flow passage through chromatographic media); an inlet (item 62) affixed onto the body and fluidly connected to the conduit (Fig. 1A), the conduit inlet configured to receive a test sample for SEC separation (abstract); and an outlet (item 66) affixed onto the body and coupled to the conduit (Fig. 1A), wherein a distance between the outlet and the inlet is less than a total length of the conduit (Fig. 1A, the sample traverses the length of the chromatography column while the inlet and outlet are terminal connection points of the conduit such that the total conduit length exceeds the physical distance between the inlet and outlet).

-Rulf does not teach the conduit is filled with a resin composite.
+Rulf does not teach the resin composite in the conduit.

 Stevens teaches a size-exclusion chromatography system which utilizes a resin composite which is cross-linked agarose as it minimizes interaction between the solvent and the matrix (column 4, lines 4-8).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have filled the conduit with cross-linked agarose as the resin composite because it would minimize interactions between the solvent and the matrix (Stevens, column 4, lines 4-8).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have filled the conduit with cross-linked agarose as the resin composite because it would minimize interactions between the solvent and the matrix (Stevens, column, lines 28-29).

 With respect to claim 6, Rulf teaches a conduit where the sample is pumped through, and an absorbance value is measurable (column 5, lines 26-29).